Homerocker/MLAutoLootBoE/README.md

    - Hold CTRL while opening loot window to automatically pick up all remaining loot (e.g. if you want rolls to be done later).
    - Does not loot Shadowfrost Shards and Fragments of Val'anyr.
  3. Auto-award disenchanter.
-   - Type /ml de <name> to set specified player as disenchanter.
+   - Type "/ml de \<name\>" to set specified player as disenchanter.
    - Automatically sends green items to disenchanter.
    - Hold CTRL+ALT while opening loot window to automatically send all remaining loot to disenchanter.
    - Does not loot Shadowfrost Shards and Fragments of Val'anyr.
  4. Auto-award Fragments of Val'anyr.
-   - Type /ml valanyr <name> to automatically award Fragments of Val'anyr to specified raid member when opening loot window.
+   - Type "/ml valanyr \<name\>" to automatically award Fragments of Val'anyr to specified raid member when opening loot window.
  5. Auto-award Shadowfrost Shards.
-   - Type /ml sm \<name\> to automatically award Shadowfrost Shards to specified raid member when opening loot window.
+   - Type "/ml sm \<name\>" to automatically award Shadowfrost Shards to specified raid member when opening loot window.
  6. Reset looters.
-   - Type /ml reset to reset all shards/fragments looters and disenchanter.
+   - Type "/ml reset" to reset all shards/fragments looters and disenchanter.